rust-lang/rust/text/0000-optional-match-vert.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

 Adding examples for this are straightforward.
 You just include an example pointing out that leading verts are allowed.
-That style could also be shown as well if desired.
 Simple examples such as below should be easy to add to all different resources.

 ```rust
 enum Cat {